kordless/grub-2.0/README.md

-# Deploy Solr on Google Cloud
+# Deploy Solr on Google Cloud in 2 Minutes
 Useful information and scripts for deploying instance based Solr Cloud.

 Check this repo out on your Google Cloud Shell terminal.